4 Key Elements To Consider for an Emergency Evacuation Plan in the Workplace

 Emergencies happen every day.
 Unfortunately, the workplace isn’t spared from these unforeseen incidents.
-Whether it’s natural disasters like fires, earthquakes, or flooding, or a security breach that puts employees and guests on your premises at risk, it’s always better to be prepared.
+Whether it’s natural disasters like fires, earthquakes, or flooding, or a security breach that puts employees and guests on your premises at risk, it’s always better to be prepared for an emergency evacuation.

-Emergency situations invariably cause panic, and not having a plan in place will only lead to added chaos and confusion.
-What’s even more worrying is that according to a Federal Emergency Management Agency (FEMA) survey, nearly 60 percent of American adults have not practiced what to do in a disaster.
+It's important to have a well-planned system for handling emergency situations as they can invariably cause panic, and not having a plan in place will only lead to added chaos and confusion.
+What’s even more worrying is that, according to a Federal Emergency Management Agency (FEMA) survey, nearly 60 percent of American adults have not practiced what to do in a disaster which means it is crucial that an evacuation management plan is incorporated into best practice for all workplaces to familiarise and educate people in the process.

 Fortunately, workplaces are now taking a more proactive approach to managing and mitigating emergency situations in the workplace.
-In addition to making sure they have proper evacuation procedures, they’re also leveraging technology to facilitate and implement more efficient emergency processes.
-Take note of these four key elements to ensure a fast and effective emergency evacuation plan.
+In addition to making sure they have proper evacuation procedures, they’re also leveraging technology, such as emergency headcount systems, to facilitate and implement more efficient emergency evacuations.
+Take note of these four key elements to ensure a fast and effective emergency evacuation plan for your workplace.

 1. Evacuate or Shelter: Carefully Assess the Emergency

 There are numerous scenarios that can be considered an emergency situation.
-Not all of these situations will require evacuation.
-Remember, an evacuation tends to cause alarm and panic, especially if employees aren’t properly informed of the reason behind the evacuation.
+Not all of these situations will require an evacuation.
+Remember, an emergency evacuation tends to cause alarm and panic, especially if employees aren’t properly informed of the reason behind the evacuation.
 Before evacuating, make sure that you carefully assess the need to evacuate.
+This forms the key element of an effective emergency evacuation plan.

 Start by considering what type of emergency you’re facing so you can respond appropriately to the emergency at hand while minimizing alarm.